Shipwright/daveas.github.io/_posts/2015-03-24-upcoming-posts.markdown

   - Engineering
   - Product
   - Design
-excerpt: "I have many projects, past and present, which I plan to write about.
-I will share both my process and the final works weather they be CAD files, rendered images, or physical products.
-Check back later to see them."
+excerpt: "There are a few projects I want to finish, this blog being one of them.
+Once I get two or three completed I plan to make a post for each one sharing both my process and the final works whether they be CAD files or source code.
+Check back later to see them!"
 published: true
 ---

-I have many projects, past and present, which I plan to write about.
-I will share both my process and the final works weather they be CAD files, rendered images, or physical products.
-Check back later to see them.
+There are a few projects I want to finish, this blog being one of them.
+Once I get two or three completed I plan to make a post for each one sharing both my process and the final works whether they be CAD files or source code.
+Check back later to see them!

 Upcoming Posts:

+Code:
-- Jekyll Blog & Template
+- My Jekyll Blog (this stie)
-- Musician’s Jekyll Template
+- Musician’s Jekyll Blog (for my dad)
+- Writer's Jekyll Blog (for a friend)
+- Favorite Jekyll hacks

+CAD:
-- Planetary Gear System
+- Printable Gear System
-- Coffee Mug
-- SCR Lift Cage
-- Tobacco Pipe
-- Chess Pieces & Board
+- Printable Chess Pieces & Board
-- Sinatra & Shopify based Web Store
+- Printable & Brandable Coffee Mug